Cross-validation Approaches for Multi-study Predictions: Properties of stacking PFs for generalist predictions

-In consideration of the asymptotic similarity of $\drY_{w,\nu}$ and $\wsY_{w,\nu}$, we focus on the comparison between $\cvcs$ and DR stacking.
-We suppress the subscript $\nu$ in this section and assume $\nu = \bone_K/K$.
-We will assume that the data collection is generated from a hierarchical model, and that $\mathcal D$ is study-specific.
+In consideration of the similarity of $\drY_{w}$ and $\wsY_{w}$, we focus on the comparison between $\cvcs$ and DR stacking.
+We will assume that the data is generated from a hierarchical model, and that $\mathcal D$ is partitioned by study.
+We will only consider the scenario where studies differ in the conditional distribution $P(Y|X)$ while $P(X)$ remains the same across all studies.

-We discuss two properties.
-First, the expected MSE of the generalist PFs in future $k>K$ studies with $\drw$ and $\csw$ is close to the MSE of an asymptotic oracle PF when $n_k$ and $K$ are large.
-The discrepancy between the MSEs will be bounded by a monotone function of $K$ and $(\min_k n_k)$.
-Second, we investigate in a special case the relative performance of DR stacking and $\cvcs$ in generalist predictions.
+We show that, with $\drw$ and $\csw$, the expected prediction error of the generalist PFs in future study $k>K$ is close to the prediction error of an asymptotic oracle PF when $n_k$ and $K$ are large.
+The discrepancy between the prediction errors can be bounded by a monotone function of $K$ and $\min_k n_k$.